-All of the bald spots are now in various phases of growing new hair (woo hoo!)
+All of the bald spots are now in serious re-growth mode (woo hoo!)

-Which is amusing, because sometimes the new hair sticks up in ways I can’t control…
+Initially it was amusing, because sometimes the new hair would stick up in ways I couldn’t control…

 When I first shared this story on social media, someone congratulated me for sharing so openly